matt-azar/count-finite-lambda-systems/README.md

 # Count finite lambda systems

-This is a Rust program that counts the number of finite lambda systems on a set of $n$ elements using brute force (but with several clever optimizations taken from Mathoverflow user Peter Taylor in a post linked below).
+This is a Rust program that counts the number of lambda systems on a set of $n$ elements using brute force (but with several clever optimizations taken from Mathoverflow user Peter Taylor in a post linked below).

 A Lambda system (or Dynkin system) on a set $X$ is a collection $\mathcal{D}$ of subsets of $X$ that satisfies